tedmiddleton/mainframe/README.md

-# miniframe
+# mainframe
-miniframe - a lightweight dataframe library for C++
+mainframe - mainframe is the C++ dataframe library